kangyu-california/PersistentWindows/README.md

 ```
 # Key features
-- Keeps track of window position change in real time, and automatically restores window layout to last matching monitor setup.
+- Keeps track of window position change in real time (including taskbar window), and automatically restores window layout to last matching monitor setup.
-- Support remote desktop session with multiple virtual monitor resolutions.
+- Support remote desktop session with multiple display configurations.
-- Can be auto started as a task.
-- Save/restore window position to/from persistent database on hard drive, so that closed windows can be restored after reboot. **Multiple named captures can be saved to hard drive.**
+- Support desktop layout captures (up to 8192) on hard drive in liteDB format, so that closed windows can be restored after reboot.
+- Take desktop layout snapshots in memory (max 36 for each display configuration), window z-order is preserved in snapshot.
+This feature can be used as an alternative to virtual desktops on Windows 10.
 - Pause/resume auto restore.
-- **Capture/Restore multiple snapshot of window layout.** This feature can be used as an alternative to virtual desktops in Windows 10.
-A snapshot is a light-weighted capture residing in memory rather than on hard drive.
-- Support automatic upgrade
+- Support automatic upgrade.

 # Installation
 - Download the latest PersistentWindows*.zip file from https://github.com/kangyu-california/PersistentWindows/releases